WaxOn/WaxOff

 WaxOn: Mono vs. Stereo for Podcasts

 Most podcast editing workflows prefer mono tracks per speaker, which are easier to pan, balance, and process individually.
 Use Mono / Left for a standard single-mic recording on channel 1.
-If your interface captures both mics on a single stereo file, set Output to Stereo and process before bringing into your DAW.
+If your interface captures both mics on a single stereo file, set Channels to Stereo and process before bringing into your DAW.

 Phase Rotation (WaxOn)